bustle/wool/README.md

 npm install wooljs
 ```

 Wooljs uses async/await functions.
-You will need to install a babel-preset that enables these functions, like `babel-preset-stage-0` or a later stage.
+You will need to install a babel-preset that enables these functions, like `babel-preset-stage-3` or a plugin for async/await

 ## Features